 Why do you want to become a Physician Assistant (PA)?
 Why not a nurse practitioner or physician?
-To help you answer this question in more depth, I’m providing a direct comparison of these three educational and professional options by focusing on three specific programs.
+To help you answer this question, what follows is a direct comparison of these three educational and professional options, focusing on three specific programs.
 Using information from the top ranked programs from U.S. News and World Report for each of these fields, you’ll get a better idea of the differences between them.

 Let’s start with reviewing the curriculum at the top ranked program for each educational track.
 Requirements and costs do vary from program to program: